Richmond, Queensland: History

-By 1867 Richmond Downs had a postal service.
+By 1867, Richmond Downs had a postal service.
 However at some stage the service drew the attention of the Postmaster General for inefficiency.
 In the 1870s services became intermittent.
 In May 1899, the post office name was changed from Richmond Downs to Richmond, and a new post office built.

 In 1880, gold was found at Woolgar to the north and Richmond became an important stagecoach stop en route to Woolgar.

 The town was surveyed on 9 December 1882 by surveyor Joseph Hargreaves with town lots sold from April 1883.

 Richmond Provisional School opened on 22 May 1889 with 23 pupils, becoming Richmond State School on 27 February 1902 when it had 113 pupils.

 The Great Northern railway reached the town in June 1904.
 At the official celebration on 2 June 1904, it was explained that the line was the first to be built by cheaper methods by replacing the track ballast with packed earth, but the cost saving was at the expense of train speed, which was expected to be 15 miles per hour.
 It was hoped that cheaper methods would allow more pastoral areas to be serviced by rail with an immediate desire to connect through to Cloncurry.

+On Sunday 24 July 1904, St Brigid's Catholic Church was blessed and opened by Bishop Joseph Higgins.

+In July 1909, St John the Baptist Anglican Church was officially opened and dedicated by Bishop George Frodsham.

 The Sisters of St Joseph of the Sacred Heart opened a Catholic primary school in 1915.

 The Richmond Public Library was opened in 1996.